code-423n4/2022-05-alchemix/README.md

 ## Smart Contracts

-All the contracts in this section are to be reviewed.
+All the contracts in the `contracts-full` folder are to be reviewed.
+The `contracts-hardhat` is a subset of this that you can use to run the test suite.
 Any contracts not in this list are to be ignored for this contest.
 To deeply understand the protocol, wardens may find helpful the [user docs](https://alchemix-finance.gitbook.io/alchemix-finance/), [developer docs](https://alchemix-finance.gitbook.io/v2/), our [Medium posts](https://alchemixfi.medium.com/), or a [popular YouTube explainer focusing on V1](https://www.youtube.com/watch?v=0JAeaRwV0OA).
 The [audit report from Runtime Verification](https://github.com/runtimeverification/publications/blob/main/reports/smart-contracts/Alchemix_v2.pdf) also contains valuable insight into protocol invariants.

 ### Tokens